 One more stop, one more coffee, and I packed up the flask once again.
 I ate the last of my sandwiches along the path, back the way I came, and knew there was so much more to explore of this place on my next trip.

-No I didn´t want this journey to end, but I remembered what mum said before I left the house, “don´t be late for your dinner”!
+No I didn´t want “my first adventure” to end, but I remembered what mum said before I left the house, “don´t be late for your dinner”!

 Copyright 2023 Eclipse Travel Services All Rights Reserved.